 A: So as to allow us to maintain social distancing, manage our restaurant capacity and ensure our customers have the best possible experience, we do advise that you pre-book a table to dine in the conservatory or pub.
 To book, visit www.thewhitehorsechester.co.uk call us on 01244 304 650 or email us email@example.com

-We do not insist on booking a table if you’re intending to dine outside and we are also accepting walk-up.
+We do not insist on booking a table if you’re intending to dine outside and we are also accepting walk-in’s.
 If you are taking a wander on the Open Course or simply visiting the city, pop in and say hello!

 Q: How has new Government legislation impacted your operating times?